 To rank all 58 counties by performance and racial disparity, z-scores are calculated for county total values and IDs.
-Z-scores are capped at +/- 3.5 to reduce the impact of extreme outliers.
+Z-scores are capped for indicators and indexes to reduce the impact of extreme outliers.
 These z-scores are averaged across indicators to provide an aggregate score for each county by issue area and overall.
-(See Figure 2 for the composite scatterplot of these z-scores).
+(See Figure 2 for an example scatterplot of these z-scores.)

 Figure 2.
 Scatterplot of Performance, Disparity and Impact